Dr Carlos Alvarado

 Carlos returned to Colombia after finishing his academic studies.
 During this time he was guest conductor of the main Colombian orchestras, conducted several groups, choirs and ensembles and taught conducting in most of the important universities in Bogota, Colombia.
 At that time he took part in various international competitions in Brazil, Russia, Spain and Italy.

 Since his arrival to Australia in 2002, Carlos has been actively developing his musical career.
 In 2004 Carlos was Co-founder of the Wollongong Symphony Orchestra, an orchestra that became a symbol of the cultural development in Wollongong and the Illawarra region (NSW) Australia.

 Many Important Australian and International figures as James Morrison, Timothy Kain, Konstantin Shamray, John Chen, Tatiana Kolosova, Alexandra Loukianova, Deborah De Graaff, Emma Moore and many other soloists have been part of the programs conducted under Carlos Alvarado’s baton.

 Carlos has founded a variety of choirs and music ensembles.
-The most recent being “Cantares”, a new choral ensemble with members from the Shoalhaven, Illawarra and Wollongong areas.
+The most recent being “Cantares”, a choral ensemble with members from the Shoalhaven, Illawarra and Wollongong areas.

 Catrina is a Graduate of the Sydney Conservatorium of Music with a Diploma in Musical Performance, having studied under Harry Curb and Perry Hart.
 She has extensive national and international experience as a soloist, orchestral musician and chamber musician.